FAQs

 DO EARLY CHILDHOOD MUSIC CLASSES PREPARE CHILDREN TO STUDY AN INSTRUMENT?

 Yes!
-The Little MusicMaker program is designed to build a strong foundation is music so that a child is prepared for their first year of an instrument study.
+Our Little MusicMaker program is designed to build a strong foundation is music so that a child is prepared for their first year of an instrument study.
 Music theory concepts included on Music Teachers National Association theory exams are introduced to children in our classes from day 1.
 Learning to speak the language of music provides for a much more positive first experience in instrument study.

 MUSIC EDUCATION FOR CHILDREN UNDER THE AGE OF 5 – IS THAT POSSIBLE?